jburns24/53one/DEVELOPMENT_PLAN.md

 - [ ] Add support for different workout methodologies

 ## Current Status
-The application has a working authentication system using Google OAuth and MongoDB for data storage.
-The next step is to implement the workout data input form and dashboard interface.
+The application now has a fully functional workout planning system based on the 5/3/1 methodology.
+Users can authenticate with Google OAuth, enter their 1RM values, and generate personalized workout plans.
+The application saves user data to MongoDB and displays the generated workout plans with proper sets, reps, and weights.
+Dark mode has been implemented for better user experience.
+The next steps include implementing progress tracking and workout history visualization.